learn-co-students/module-one-final-project-guidelines-web-103017/README.md

     - use Rake -T to view options
     - run these rake tasks in the following order:
     - rake populate:breweries_sample n
-        -n is the number of random pages you wish to seed from the API; we recommend 5 or less (the default value is 10)
+        (n is the number of random pages you wish to seed from the API; we recommend 5 or less (the default value is 10))
     - rake populate:beers
     - rake populate:ingredients
     - rake populate user_beers
-        -user_beers does take an optional argument if you would like to specify the number of randomly populated user_beer instances (the default value is 100)
+        (user_beers does take an optional argument if you would like to specify the number of randomly populated user_beer instances (the default value is 100))
     - rake populate beer_ingredients
 5. The run file is in bin/run.rb - type `ruby bin/run.rb` from the top level directory of the project to run Beer Bud!